hamzakh86/codeAlpha-SocialWave/server/README.md

 To understand the available endpoints, their HTTP methods (GET, POST, PUT, DELETE), expected parameters, and responses, you can:

 *   **Explore the files in `routes/`**: Each route file (e.g., `user.route.js`, `post.route.js`) defines the paths and associated controllers.
 *   **Consult the API documentation** (if available): OpenAPI/Swagger documentation would be ideal for a complete understanding of the APIs.
-(If not present, this could be a future improvement for the project).

 Controllers in the `controllers/` folder contain the detailed logic for each endpoint, including interaction with the database via models (`models/`) and application of business rules.